TheFaaisall/Autonomous-Robot-/README.md

 This repository contains the Arduino firmware for an autonomous robot built for the Warman Design and Build Competition.
 The robot's task was to pick up a payload from Zone A, transport it to Zone D, release it, and return to the starting position within 120 seconds.

-The robot integrates three mechanical subsystems (gripper, conveyor, and launcher arm) controlled by a sensor-driven embedded firmware written in C on Arduino.
-A finite state machine coordinates all actuators and sensors through the full mission sequence autonomously.
+The robot integrates three mechanical subsystems: a gripper, a linear conveyor, and a rotational arm.
+All three are coordinated by a sensor-driven finite state machine written in C on Arduino.
+The robot completes the full mission autonomously from the moment the start button is pressed.

 Note: the code in this repository was rewritten by me after the competition.
 The firmware used on competition day was developed collaboratively with the team under time pressure.
 This version is a clean, structured rewrite that reflects the same logic and hardware behaviour with improved modularity, documentation, and fault handling.